mathiasrw/cmdmix/README.md

 # cmdmix
 _Butt in that value to your line of commands_

-A very thin layer letting your place dynamic values into a (yarn) command from parameters.
+A very thin layer letting you place dynamic values into a (yarn) command from parameters.
 Useful to omit how yarn only appends to the end of the command.

 ## TL;DR